xyz2tex/svg2tikz/README.md

 - Grouped elements will not work.
 So ungroup everything
 - Transformation like rotation is not working

 More documentation can be found in the [docs/](/docs/index.rst) directory.
+Also head over to [wiki](https://github.com/aalavandhaann/svg2tikz/wiki/Installation-and-Usage) for some useful information when exporting your svg that contains images.